awspug/alexa-skill/README.md

 ### AWSPugInfoIntent
     Hard coded description of AWS PUG is read back, text from Meetup Description

+## Testing
+You can use nextEvent_test.js and AWSPugInfo_test.js as test events in the AWS console to test each intent.
+If you would like to test locally, you can use invoker.js and update the event to the intent JSON you would like to test.

 ## Deploying

 Use the [ASK CLI](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html) to deploy.

+Navigate to the project root and run:
 ```bash
 ask deploy
 ```